State and Local Cybersecurity Grant Program Fact Sheet

 Cybersecurity Best Practices and Performance Measures

 Performance measures are data used to gauge program performance.
-The FY 2024 NOFO contains a list of performance measures, some of which overlap with the best practices, that applicants are encouraged to consider when evaluating their program performance.
-Conforming with these measures will help applicants ensure their projects are meeting CISA standards for improving cybersecurity posture.
+The FY 2025 NOFO contains a list of performance measures, some of which overlap with the best practices, that applicants are encouraged to consider when evaluating their program performance.
+Conferring with these measures will help applicants ensure their projects are meeting CISA standards for improving cybersecurity posture.

-After the funds have been released, FY 2024 SLCGP recipients must submit a letter to FEMA signed by the Authorized Official listed in the grant award certifying that they have met the 45-day pass-through requirement and collected any signed local government consents.
+FEMA interprets the date that an entity “receives a grant” to be the date upon which FEMA releases the funding hold in the FEMA Grants Outcomes (FEMA GO) system.
+Therefore, the 45-day pass-through requirement starts on the date when the amendment is issued in the FEMA GO system and FEMA makes the funding available to the SLCGP SAA for drawdown.
+After the funds have been released, FY 2025 SLCGP recipients must submit a letter to FEMA signed by the Authorized Official listed in the grant award certifying that they have met the 45-day pass-through requirement and collected any signed local government consents.
 Local consents must be signed by the Authorized Official for the local government entity receiving the items, services, capabilities, or activities in lieu of funding, and the consent must specify the amount and intended use of the funds.
 This letter is due no later than 10 calendar days after the 45-day period for issuing pass-through funding has passed.
 The letter should be emailed to FEMA-SLCGP@fema.dhs.gov.
 FEMA will send a copy of the letter to CISA.

 Pass-through is defined as an obligation on the part of the entity or multi-entity group to make funds available to local units of government, combinations of local units, tribal governments, or other groups or organizations; not necessarily the full funding passed within that 45-day window.
+With the consent of the local government, the pass-through may be in the form of in-kind services, capabilities, or activities, or a combination of funding and other services.
 Four requirements must be met to pass-through grant funds:

 - The SAA must make a firm written commitment to passing through grant funds or equivalent services to local government subrecipients;